 Phone 216.221.6025 (home)

 For many years, Dr. Bassett has conducted research on CIA's history.
-For some examples, visit http://cia.edu/history.
+With Henry Adams, he is now writing a book about the school.
+For some examples of his research, visit http://cia.edu/history.
 At the top of that page, via the link "CIA at CMA," you can see 100 artworks in the Cleveland Museum of Art collection that were created by CIA people between 1882 and the present.
 A few profiles of historic alumni, like Tiffany lamp designer Clara Driscoll and interior architect and portrait artist Charles Sallée, can also be explored from this page.

 On June 11, 2013, Mark Bassett's 1985 Ph.D. dissertation--John Horne Burns: Toward a Critical Biography--was published electronically: http://hdl.handle.net/10355/35623.
 This account draws from the novelist's correspondence, which, until recently, the family wouldn't allow to be published.